TheNeekOfficial/nixVim/pluginsWanted.md

 - telescope
     - telescope undo
     - telescope FB
+        - maybe replace w/ yazi and oil?
     - Telescope zoxide
         - **ONLY** if I can ensure zoxide is installed on the machine
             - Potentially 2 different options thing thats mentioned in the tutorial
+- Which Key
+- gitsigns

 # Look at
 - lz